 Having a wardrobe full of clothes doesn’t necessarily mean we have a lot to wear.
-Maybe this is because we don’t love all of our clothes or got tired of them.
-Or we simply lost the overview of all the things we have in our closet.
-No matter your situation, I guess you’d agree that we want to get the most of our wardrobe.
+This may be because we don’t love all of our clothes.
+Or, we got tired of them.
+Another reason could be we don’t have an overview of all the things piling up in our closets.
+But, no matter your situation.
+I guess you’d agree that we all want to make the most of our wardrobe.
 Here’s how.

 - Get inspired.